A Continuous Teleoperation Subspace with Empirical and Algorithmic Mapping Algorithms for Non-Anthropomorphic Hands: Discussion

 \section{Discussion}

 We begin by discussing the teleoperation mappings generated algorithmically and empirically.
-In both cases, novice users were able to complete two different types of manipulation tasks using two different non-anthropomorphic robot hands.
-This shows that the mappings created with both methods rely on a subspace which is relevant to teleoperation and which can encompass the range of motion necessary to manipulate a variety of objects in different ways.
-Similarly, these experiments show that the subspace is relevant for more than one hand.
+In both cases, novice users were able to complete two manipulation tasks using two different non-anthropomorphic robot hands.
+This shows that both mappings rely on a subspace which is relevant to teleoperation and which can encompass the range of motion necessary to manipulate a variety of objects in different ways.
+Similarly, it shows the subspace is relevant for multiple hands.

 The algorithmic subspace mapping, in particular, not only shows that the subspace we propose is relevant to teleoperation, but that the benefit of using such a subspace does not derive exclusively from the human intuition used to create the mapping.
-Since this mapping is created automatically, without hand-specific intuition from the mapping creator, and can still enable teleoperation, we conclude that $\boldsymbol T$ is a concept that has value even when there is no human intelligence `built into' the mapping.
-That being said, we do note that the empirical subspace mapping, which is defined with the benefit of human intuition, outperforms the algorithmic subspace mapping.
-The use of human intuition to define the basis vectors, while not exclusively defining the value of the subspace, can make it a more powerful and intuitive control.
+Since this mapping is created without kinematic-specific intuition from the mapping creator, and can still enable teleoperation, we conclude $\boldsymbol T$ is a concept with value even when there is no human intelligence `built into' the mapping.
+That being said, the empirical subspace mapping, defined with the benefit of human intuition, outperforms the algorithmic subspace mapping.
+Using human intuition to define the basis vectors, while not exclusively defining the value of the subspace, can make it a more powerful, intuitive control.

+We would like to emphasize that we have not designed the algorithmic mapping to replace the empirical mapping.
+In some cases, an empirical mapping can take significantly less time to create and also outperform the algorithmic mapping.
+The purpose of the algorithmic mapping is to show that the concept of a teleoperation subspace is relevant and useful for multiple hands, and that this relevance does not come exclusively from the human intuition built into the subspace via an empirical mapping.
+We also envision the algorithmic mapping to be useful for continuum robots, which do not have traditional finger-like structures, making the mapping difficult for a human to create, but we leave this to future work.